oroinc/documentation/user_guide/magento_channel_integration.rst

 - The data is being synchronized.
 You can click *Check progress* link to see the synchronization status.

-After the successful synchronization, you can use OroCRM to manage customer relations for the Magento based E-commerce store, as described in the *Magento Entities Management* guide.
+After the successful synchronization, you can use OroCRM to manage Magento customer relations, as described in the *Magento Entities Management* guide.

 .. |IcCross| image:: ./img/magento_integration/IcCross.png